Friday, September 21, 2018

 From time to time I have run across posts on internet military history sites that state the Battle for New Orleans was all for naught, since the peace treaty had already been signed.
 I can’t resist the urge to refute this claim.
 Rather than restate it from time to time, I thought I’d just write it down here and then link to this post when needed.

-But first, a print of the battle by the noted military artist Don Troiani, known for his diligent research:
+But first, a print of the battle by the noted military artist Don Troiani, known for his diligent research, can be seen here.

 This is Lt.
 Col. Rennie's British attack that briefly penetrated Jackson’s line.
 The Highlanders (in red and white checked hatbands) are wearing trews (trousers) instead of the kilts they are usually (and inaccurately, for this battle) portrayed in.
 Rennie was killed.